Story of Ted Weisgal and Leisure Learning Unlimited

 There was never a crisis.
 There were

 never any signs of stress.
-Alex was the Boy Wonder!
+Nicholas was the Boy Wonder!

 Once I peeked through his window before entering the office just to see if he ever touched a piece of paper when no one was looking.
 He was on the phone laughing.

-likely he was developing his connections, something Alex was
+likely he was developing his connections, something Nicholas was

-The only thing I ever saw Alex put energy into was playing campus politics.
+The only thing I ever saw Nicholas put energy into was playing campus politics.

 This was his gift.
 When it came to politics he was the best I have ever seen.
 He would have to run an errand and would